-Please find help in my Food Recommendations together with the recipes.
-If you in a need for weight loss or if you are diagnosed with diabetes 2, you can start on a low carbohydrate intake like maximum 20 grammes a day.
-See the Strict LCHF.
+Please find help in my Food Recommendations.
+If you want a quicker weight loss or if you for instance are diagnosed with diabetes 2, you can start on a low carbohydrate intake like maximum 20 grammes a day without problems.
+See information about the Strict LCHF.

 SUGAR AND STARCH AS THE DEVILS

-I like the Swedish site www.dietdoctor.com, and I have great respect for their knowledge.
-You will find LCHF well explained on this website.
-Below is a technical explanation of what will change in your body living the LCHF lifestyle, and why it causes weight loss and wellbeing without any effort or hunger as many other diets;
+I often recommend the Swedish website dietdoctor.com.
+The LCHF diet is very well explained on this website.
+Below is a technical explanation of what will change in your body, and why it causes weight loss and wellbeing without any effort or hunger as many other diets;

 “All digestible carbohydrates are broken down into simple sugars in the intestines.
 The sugar is then absorbed into the blood, raising the blood glucose levels.
 This increases the production of the hormone insulin, our fat storing hormone.